 Common unpaid invoice email aberrations include an unfriendly tone, the appearance of automation/lack of humanity, an aggressive or judgemental approach to overdue invoices, and even chasing payments from the wrong person entirely.

-We get that writing invoice follow up emails from scratch is time-consuming and difficult, or that existing payment chasing email templates are ineffective or no longer have impact due to overuse.
+We get that writing invoice follow-up emails from scratch is time-consuming and complex, or that existing payment chasing email templates are ineffective or no longer have a good impact due to overuse.
 We understand that some customers reply venomously, ambiguously, or simply not at all.
-Then you have your clients who are always paying late no matter what..until you read this guide, of course.
+Then you have your clients who are constantly paying late no matter what.
+That is.. until you read this guide, of course.

 Before an invoice is due

-This not only ensures your invoice is fresh in their mind and harder to “forget” to pay, it also goes a long way in building and maintaining a great working relationship.
+This method not only ensures your invoice is fresh in their mind and harder to “forget” to pay; it also goes a long way in building and maintaining a great working relationship.

 Our best practice chasing payment email template for this situation is as follows.

 Note that anything inside the italicised [square brackets] is a placeholder that you should replace with the appropriate information for your specific overdue invoices.

 The objective here is Relationship building using polite methods for requesting payment via an invoice reminder/polite payment reminder email; this is our polite email to ask for payment.

 Need help with reminding customers about multiple invoices?
 Need help with reminding customers about multiple invoices?
 You can see Chaser’s full guide of all 8 of the most effective email templates for getting invoices paid, including how to handle numerous invoices when you download the guide on best-practices here.